qbrilliance/qristal-core/examples/README.md

 Running QFT circuit constructed by the Qristal circuit builder on a CUDA Quantum simulator backend.
 Required CUDA Quantum support.

+`qst`

+_qubits_: 2
+_gate depth_: 2
+_noise_: false

+This example shows the execution of a standard quantum state tomography workflow for a two qubit Bell state, evaluating and printing the quantum state density.

+`qst_fidelity`

+_qubits_: 2
+_gate depth_: 1
+_noise_: false

+This example shows the execution of a standard quantum state tomography workflow wrapped around a SPAM benchmark.
+For each circuit, the quantum state fidelity metric is evaluated and printed.

+`qpt`

+_qubits_: 1
+_gate depth_: 1
+_noise_: false

+This example shows the execution of a standard quantum process tomography workflow for a single Rx(pi/2) gate, evaluating and printing the quantum process matrix.

+`qpt_fidelity`

+_qubits_: 2
+_gate depth_: 1
+_noise_: false

+This example shows the execution of a standard quantum process tomography workflow wrapped around a rotation sweep benchmark rotating qubit 0 from -pi to +pi applying Rx gates in 5 steps.
+For each circuit, the quantum process fidelity metric is evaluated and printed.

 ## C++ with CUDA Quantum ##